TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 Create a listener:
 ```
-var ifl = new iframeListener(); // has 1 optional parameter which is a function that takes 0 parameters and returns a unique hash
+var ifl = new iframeListener(); // has 2 optional parameters, first is origin, and second is a function that takes 0 parameters and returns a unique hash
 ```

 Listen for events: